MarketDAO

 Non-token holders can request to join the DAO through a special mint proposal:

-- Non-holder submits a join request (creates a MintProposal for 1 token to themselves)
+- Non-holder submits a join request (creates a GenericProposal to mint 1 token to themselves)

 - The proposal enters the standard support phase